 Form 2290 becomes relevant when a vehicle meets the federal weight threshold and is used on public highways during the tax period.

-This most often occurs when a vehicle is registered or renewed, when a vehicle is first placed into service, or when documentation is requested to confirm federal tax compliance.
+This typically arises in connection with vehicle registration or renewal, when a vehicle is first placed into service, or when documentation is requested to confirm federal highway tax compliance.

 The conditions that determine whether filing is required are explained in when Form 2290 is required.